yonglehou/Conduit/readme.md

         public void Handle(ChangeCustomerAddress message)
         {
-            // This message comes from either the local message bus or the service bus.
+            // This command message came from another Actor that could be in-process or distributed on the network.
-            // This is transparent to the Component.
+            // The Actor does not care where the message came from.

             // Example of updating the customer details.
             Customer customer = repository.GetById(message.CustomerId);